molindo/scrutineer/README.md

 * **jdbcUser** - user account to access your JDBC Database
 * **jdbcPassword** -- password required for the user credentials
 * **sql** - The SQL used to generate a lexicographical stream of ID & Version values (in that column order)
-* **clusterName** - this is your ElasticSearch cluster name used to autodetect and connect to a node in your cluster
+* **clusterName** - this is your Elasticsearch cluster name used to autodetect and connect to a node in your cluster
-* **indexName** - the name of the index on your ElasticSearch cluster
+* **indexName** - the name of the index on your Elasticsearch cluster
-* **query** - A query_parser compatible search query that returns all documents in your ElasticSearch index relating to the SQL query you're using
+* **query** - A query_parser compatible search query that returns all documents in your Elasticsearch index relating to the SQL query you're using
   Since it is common for an index to contain a type-per-db-table you can use the "_type:<type>" search query to filter for all values for that type.
 * **numeric** - use this if your query returns results numerically ordered